5 Tips and Exercises for Strong Knees

 - Sit on a chair with your back up against the back of the chair and your feet on the ground.

 - Lift your right leg and extend until it is parallel to the floor.
-Hold for 10 seconds and slowly lower.
+Hold for 10 seconds and slowly lower while you control your breathing.

-- Slowly bend your knees and lower your torso.
-Lower as much as you can and hold for 10 seconds.
+- Slowly bend your legs to lower your torso.
+The ideal thing is to lower as much as possible and hold the position for two to three seconds.

 Another well-known gym exercise that can help you get strong knees.